Supply-Chain-Data-Hub/full-stack-hiring-takehome/README.md

 We can run this application in mulitple ways with & without using docker.
 Below are the instructions for 3 different ways:

-## Optimal Step to make the app up & running to check in browser
+## Optimal Number of Steps to make the app up & running to check in browser

 - Clone this Repo
 - make sure you are in the root of this project where the docker-compose.yaml file exists